DrunkenToast/crabsay-tauri/report/ReportCrossDev_p3_Peter_Leconte.md

 1. **Only load secure content**

-This is still very sound advice, even for Tauri and this advice should still be followed.
+This is still good advice that should be followed, even for Tauri applications.

 You can also use the Tauri HTTP API which uses the Rust client for HTTP.
 For this you need to enable it in the allowList and then you can as recommended